Header

 When, where, why, how, and with whom did the initiative begin?

 The Student Government Association initially called for a tobacco-free campus.
 Faculty and Staff Senates passed similar resolutions.
-The SGA later amended its stance to that of limiting the use of tobacco on campus.
+The SGA later amended its stance to that of limiting the use of tobacco on campus on designated areas only.

 How was the final policy decided?

-As part of the University’s Centennial, President Shirley Raines appointed a committee to create a Healthy New Century Campus Plan.
+As part of the University's Centennial, a committee was developed to create a Healthy New Century Campus Plan.
 This committee advocated a three-pronged program: move more, eat healthier and be tobacco-free.

-What changes in on-campus tobacco use will take place?
+What were the changes in on-campus tobacco use?

 Will people be allowed to possess tobacco on campus, e.g., in their pockets, in their purses, in their cars, or in their rooms, if they don’t actually use it?